DoNOF/DoNOF-Documentation/docs/input.rst

       = 1      Print Tijab in file 'Tijab'

 NTHRESHTijab:  THRESHTijab=10.0**(-NTHRESHTijab)

       = 6      (Default)

 APSG:          Open an APSG file for printing the coefficient matrix ($VEC-$END) and the expansion coefficients of the APSG generating wavefunction.

       = F      No output (Default)

 NTHAPSG:       Threshold for APSG expansion coefficients THAPSG = 10.0**(-NTHAPSG)

       = 10     (Default)

-Note: the following options require NPRINT > 0 to take effect
+<b>Note: the following options require NPRINT > 0 to take effect  </b>

 IWRITEC:      Output option for the coefficient matrix